Keyboard Shortcuts and Mouse Actions for Simulink Modeling

 ---|---|

 Perform generic action with the quick action search menu | Double-click the Simulink Editor canvas, select the Actions tab, and start typing the action name or description, then select the action from the list.
-Ctrl+Period (.) and start typing the action name or description, then press the down arrow to select the action and Enter to perform it.
+Ctrl+Period (.) and start typing the action name or description, then press the down arrow to select the action and press Enter to perform it.
 On AZERTY keyboards, press Ctrl+Shift+Period (.) instead of Ctrl+Period (.). |

-Perform context-sensitive action | Before opening the quick action search menu, select a block diagram element. |
+Perform context-sensitive action | Before opening the quick action search menu, select a model element. |

-Update, Simulate, and Generate Code for Models
+Simulate, Update, and Generate Code for Models

 Task | Shortcut |